harishn4055/SQ_Project1/README.md

 This project demonstrates a comprehensive real-time data processing pipeline using AWS services.
 The system automatically handles data ingestion, processing, notification, and monitoring, ensuring a scalable and efficient e-commerce transaction processing system.
 The cleanup scripts ensure that the AWS environment is left clean and free of unused resources.

+## Team Roles and Contributions

+This project was a collaborative effort among five team members, each bringing their expertise to ensure the success of the pipeline.
+The responsibilities were distributed as follows:

+1. AWS IAM and Security Setup

+	•	Lead: Abhishek
+	•	Responsibilities: Abhishek took charge of the critical task of setting up IAM roles and policies.
+He ensured that all services in the pipeline had the appropriate permissions, maintaining a secure environment across the AWS infrastructure.
+	•	Key Deliverables:
+	•	setup_iam_role_and_policies.py
+	•	delete_iam_roles.py

+2. SQS and SNS Setup

+	•	Lead: Bhavana
+	•	Responsibilities: Bhavana expertly handled the creation and configuration of SQS queues and SNS topics.
+Her work ensured seamless integration and communication between services, which was pivotal for the pipeline’s functionality.
+	•	Key Deliverables:
+	•	create_sqs_queue.py
+	•	create_sns_topic.py
+	•	delete_sqs_queue.py
+	•	delete_sns_topics.py

+3. Lambda Function Deployment and Data Processing

+	•	Lead: Chanukya
+	•	Responsibilities: Chanukya focused on the deployment of Lambda functions, implementing the core logic necessary for transaction processing.
+His work was central to the processing capabilities of the pipeline.
+	•	Key Deliverables:
+	•	deploy_lambda.py
+	•	lambda_function.py
+	•	invoke_lambda.py
+	•	delete_lambda_functions.py

+4. DynamoDB Setup and Data Storage

+	•	Lead: Jeevan
+	•	Responsibilities: Jeevan was responsible for setting up and configuring the DynamoDB table, ensuring that data storage and retrieval were both efficient and reliable.
+His work laid the foundation for the pipeline’s data management.
+	•	Key Deliverables:
+	•	create_dynamodb_table.py
+	•	delete_dynamoDB_tables.py

+5. Monitoring and Cleanup

+	•	Lead: Harish
+	•	Responsibilities: Harish set up CloudWatch alarms to monitor the pipeline’s health and performance.
+Additionally, he created cleanup scripts to ensure all AWS resources were properly deleted after use, maintaining a clean and efficient environment.
+	•	Key Deliverables:
+	•	create_cloudwatch_alarm.py
+	•	trigger_cloudwatch_alarms.py
+	•	delete_cloudwatch_alarms.py

 ## Repository Link

 [GitHub Repository](https://github.com/harishnaidu0207/SQ_Project1) - Link to the GitHub repository where the code and documentation are hosted.